 (e) The resident’s medical status;

-(f) Alternative, structured activities or behaviors that have been successful or unsuccessful in the past; and
+(f) Alternative, structured activities or behaviors that have been successful or non-successful in the past; and

 (g) The effectiveness of behavioral management approaches.

 (3) The results of the enhanced assessments described in §D(1) and (2) of this regulation shall be reflected in the resident’s service plan.